DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Built for follow-through, with manager-friendly outputs like guided conversations and presentations

-• AI helps speed up analysis by summarizing large comment volumes
+• AI helps speed up analysis by summarising large comment volumes

 • Useful for 360 feedback and highlighting focus areas and suggested learning resources (based on user feedback)